hosua/Folder-Organizer-Tool/README.md

 # Folder Organizer Tool - Made by Hoswoo/Hosua
 This tool is useful for managing folders with lots of files.
 I mainly made it to handle my large emulator ROM collection.
 Works on Windows/Linux.
 It can work on Mac, but you will have to run it via Python.

-If you are running it with Python, make sure that you download the shutil and colorama packages via these commands.

-> pip install shutil

-> pip install colorama

-Then change to the directory you installed the files and run the program with these commands (replace \path\to\file\Colored\ with the directory you used)

-> cd \path\to\file\Colored\

-Then just run main.py via the python command.

-> python main.py

 # Table of Contents

 # ISSUES